 12 Day Mission Impossible Itinerary

-This is a suggested itinerary based on good weather.
+This is a suggested itinerary, for 12 climbing days out of 13 days in total (1 rest day in the middle) based on good weather.
 It may be necessary to change the programme to make best use of local mountain conditions.

 - Pre-Course full on fitness training 3-6 months prior to the course and then, ideally, some walking and acclimatisation training in the hills above Chamonix for a few days before the course starts.
 We can offer advice on how to get the most out of these pre-course elements.

-- Day 0: Evening introductory talk, meet other group members and ask any questions about the week.
-Weather and itinerary briefing.
-Kit check & sort out any hire equipment needed for the week.
+- Day 0: Evening introductory welcome drink & chat.
+Conditions, weather and itinerary briefing and ask any questions about the week.
+Kit check & sort out any hire equipment needed.